Enterprise-CMCS/macpro-base-template/docs/docs/services/ksqldb.md

 The ksqldb service is used to combine mmdl db records into easy to manage streams of data.

+#### Interactive ksql

+To run ksqldb in interactive mode you will need to increase the ksqldbIntService DesiredCount to 1 and deploy the service or manually increase the interactive task count within the aws console.
+Once the task is running use top level [connect command]({{ site.baseurl }}{% link docs/development-workflows/connect-to-ecs-task.md %}) to remote into the interactive service and run `confluent-7.0.0/bin/ksql http://localhost:8088` to run ksql in interactive mode.

 #### DDL

 The data definition layer or DDL, contains the SQL files which are parsed and concatenated into a single file that is handed off